taranvohra/Siteglide-docs/sitebuilder/setup-sitebuilder/layouts/about-layouts/static-and-dynamic-form-layouts.md

 {% raw %}
 {% include "modules/module_86/form_layout_fields", collection: 'true' %}
 {% endraw %}
 ```

 This tag can be passed parameters to modify its behaviour.
-Any of the parameters below can alternatively be added directly to the Siteglide \`

-\` tag and the \`form\_layout\_fields\` include will inherit their values.
+Any of the parameters below can alternatively be added directly to the Siteglide `{% raw %}{% include %}{% endraw %}` tag and the `form_layout_fields` include will inherit their values.

 #### The `collection` Parameter <a href="#the-collection-parameter" id="the-collection-parameter"></a>